BOOKINGS AND AVAILABILITY

 ALL HOTEL PACKAGES ARE BASED ON A TWIN SHARE OCCUPANCY

-2. Day Two - Tahiti Island - We will snorkel in the morning looking for whales - 4hrs
+2. 28th September - Day Two - Tahiti Island - Whale Watching - We will snorkel Half day, looking for whales on private boat,

-3. Day Three - Tahiti Island - We will snorkel in the morning looking for whales - 4hrs
+3. 29th September - Day Three - Tahiti Island - Whale Watching - We will snorkel full day, looking for whales on private boat,

-4. Day Four - Tahiti Island - We will snorkel in the morning and early afternoon looking for whales - 6hrs
+4. 30th September - Day Four- Tahiti Island - Whale Watching - We will snorkel full day, looking for whales on private boat,

-9. Day Nine - Fakarava Atoll - We will do 2 scuba dives with the wall of sharks
+9. 05th October - Day Nine - Fakarava Atoll - Scuba Dive - South Pass - We shall do two dives at the South Pass

 INCLUDES